Judat/Judat.github.io/README.md

-The project challeng is completed and can be seen at https://judat.github.io/
+The project challenge is completed and can be seen at https://judat.github.io/